evogelsa/dcs-real-weather/README.md

 summary of their purpose is provided below.
 Some reasonable defaults are provided for most options.

+Second step is to create the mission file you want to be updated with the METAR weather.
+The input mission file you supply must have one of the preset cloud types selected in order for it to update properly, but the other weather options should not matter.

 ### Config file parameters

 | Key         | Type   | Description                                        |